ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate User

-The system allows Zonal Admin to deactivate the users, who are already active.
+The portal allows Zonal Admin to deactivate the users, who are already active.
 The Zonal Admin selects the user and all the users of that zone are displayed.
 The Zonal Admin can select one active user or multiple active users at a time then selects the Deactivate option.
 The system validates user’s role, on successful validation, deactivates the selected user(s), and the system provides a notification.

 #### C. Blacklist User

-The system allows the Zonal Admin to block or blacklist the user due to some reason (For example, number of failed login attempt).
+The portal allows the Zonal Admin to block or blacklist the user due to some reason (For example, number of failed login attempt).
 The system does not allows the blocked user to login or perform any kind of operation except raising the request to activate/whitelist.

 Procedure to block/blacklist: